qu13t0ne/pocket-to-wallabag/README.md

 ## Description

-**A PowerShell script to migrate Pocket CSV export data to wallabag format.**
+**PowerShell scripts to migrate Pocket CSV export data to wallabag format.**

 With the impending death of Mozilla's [Pocket](https://getpocket.com/farewell) read it later platform, I put this stuff together to transition Pocket export data into a self-hosted [wallabag](https://wallabag.org) instance.
 Although wallabag does include Pocket importers, both by linking to your Pocket account and by uploading the Pocket CSV export files, neither was robust enough to import my 12K saves with tags.